DangerousParts/KonaClassic/README.md

 ## Flashing the firmware

 Because the Kona Classic uses a Teensy as the controller, the firmware it uses is [QMK](https://github.com/qmk/qmk_firmware).
-You can download pre-compiled firmware for your Kona Classic or compile it yourself.
+You can download [pre-compiled firmware](KonaClassic/QMKFirmware/) for your Kona Classic or compile it yourself [from source](KonaClassic/QMKFirmware/source/).

 ## Other resources